thekaigonzalez/slisp/docs/FAQ.md

 (print (+ (cdr a) 1))
 ```

+## Is this Interpreted or Compiled?

+Interpreted.
+SLisp reads a statement executes it on the spot.

 ## How is SLisp "less rigid" than something like SBCL?

 While this may be a stretch, it's all in the handling.